-Ensuring backflow prevention devices are working correctly.
+Making sure backflow prevention devices are working correctly.

-Transferring or updating plumbing systems.
+Moving or upgrading plumbing systems.

-Clearing blockages in sinks, toilets, showers, and sewage system lines.
+Cleaning clogs in sinks, toilets, showers, and sewage system lines.

-Fixing malfunctioning faucets, toilets, and other components.
+Fixing malfunctioning faucets, toilets, and other fixtures.

 Installation of sinks, faucets, toilets, tubs, and showers.

-Emergency detection and repair work to prevent hazards.
+Emergency detection and repair work to prevent threats.

 Setting up systems for recycling family wastewater.